anynines/a9s-kubernetes-training/website/README.md

   git checkout develop
   git checkout -b "prefix/your-cool-new-feature"
 ```

-or if you are using [gitflow](https://github.com/petervanderdoes/gitflow-avh)
+## Internal Contributors

+If you are an employee with write access to this repository you can use [gitflow](https://github.com/petervanderdoes/gitflow-avh) to automate the prefix and merging of your branches.

 ```
-  git clone your-forked-repo-url
   cd repo_name
   git flow init